DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: Related Work

 \subsection{Reinforcement Learning for Autonomous Driving}

 Reinforcement Learning enables an agent to learn an optimal policy through interactions with the environment by maximizing cumulative long-term rewards \cite{wang2022deep}.
 Landmark achievements such as AlphaGo \cite{silver2016mastering} and AlphaGo Zero \cite{silver2017mastering} have demonstrated RL’s remarkable capabilities in complex strategy games, while AlphaFold \cite{jumper2021highly} has showcased its power in protein structure prediction.
 More recently, the successful application of RL in LLMs like DeepSeek-R1 \cite{guo2025deepseek} further validates its broad applicability and value.
 In autonomous driving, several works have begun to explore the integration of RL.
-Chen et al. \cite{chen2021learning} propose the `world on rails' assumption, which simplifies RL by decoupling the agent from the environment.
-GUMP \cite{hu2024solving} introduces an online training module to improve policy learning efficiency.
-Lu et al. \cite{lu2023imitation} show that combining imitation learning with simple RL rewards significantly enhances the safety and reliability of learned driving policies.
-Toromanoff et al. \cite{toromanoff2020end} introduce implicit affordances to enable RL to handle urban driving scenarios, including lane keeping, pedestrian and vehicle avoidance, and traffic light interpretation.
-Zhang et al. \cite{zhang2021end} train an RL expert to map bird’s-eye view images to low-level continuous actions, providing informative supervision for imitation learning agents.
+Toromanoff et al. \cite{toromanoff2020end} introduced implicit affordances to enable RL to handle urban driving scenarios, including lane keeping, pedestrian and vehicle avoidance, and traffic light interpretation.
+Zhang et al. \cite{zhang2021end} trained an RL expert to map bird’s-eye view images to low-level continuous actions, providing informative supervision for imitation learning agents.
 RAD \cite{gao2025rad} trains an end-to-end driving agent in a photorealistic 3DGS environment using RL.
 AlphaDrive \cite{jiang2025alphadrive} is among the first to integrate GRPO-based RL with planning and reasoning, substantially improving both performance and training efficiency in E2E-AD.